Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/DemoAnipose.md

 8. `conda install mayavi ffmpeg`

-9. `pip install --upgrade apptools``
+9. `pip install --upgrade apptools`

 10. check if Anipose was installed with `anipose`

 :::{note}
-When you encounter errors, please check the console output carefully and refer to the known [Github issues](https://github.com/lambdaloop/anipose/issues).
+When you encounter errors (not if, when...), please check the console output carefully and refer to the known [Github issues](https://github.com/lambdaloop/anipose/issues).
 :::